* OPEC could cut supply by 1.4 mln bpd to prevent glut

 "We are likely from December onwards to have at least 1 million barrels per day (bpd) less of (Iranian) crude exports," Harry Tchilinguirian, global head of commodity markets strategy at BNP Paribas, told Reuters Global Oil Forum.

-Tchilinguirian said he would not be surprised if Brent recovered to $80 this year.
+Tchilinguirian said he would not be surprised if Brent recovered to $80 a barrel this year.

-Also supporting prices, Iraq resumed exporting oil from its northern Kirkuk oilfields on Friday, pumping 50,000-100,000 bpd, an oil ministry spokesman said.
+Iraq resumed exporting oil from its northern Kirkuk oilfields on Friday, pumping 50,000-100,000 bpd, an oil ministry spokesman told Reuters.
 Some analysts had expected the volumes to be much higher, at closer to 300,000 bpd.

-(Additional reporting by Henning Gloystein in Singapore and Christopher Johnson and Shadia Nasralla in London Editing by Marguerita Choy and Dale Hudson)
+(Additional reporting by Henning Gloystein in Singapore and Christopher Johnson in London Editing by David Goodman and Edmund Blair)